xoseperez/m5stack-rfm95/README.md

 This repository contains:

 * PCB schematics, layout (for Eagle) and gerbers.
-* 3D model of different enclosure options (bottom layer, middle layer), both scad file for OpenSCAD and STL files.
+* 3D model of different enclosure options (bottom layer, middle layer), both OpenSCAD and STL files.
 * Sample code that sends an auto-increment number and sleeps the board.

 ## License